 “How could you sell juice all these years, and now you’re saying that it’s not good for me?”

-I should’ve done more research on the smoothie vs juice question before opening my restaurant.
-I regret not providing exclusively the healthier one during its early years.
+I should have conducted more extensive research on the smoothie vs juice question before opening my restaurant.
+Looking back, it would have been best to exclusively serve the healthier one during its early years.

 The decision has hurt our business a little, and the finance team still encourages returning juices to the menu.
 As a matter of principle, we won’t.